jesser1212/writing_simulator/README.md

 # writing_simulator
 A program that simulates writing by combining user-specified elements of public domain works.
+The purpose of this program is to create a new story by using the sentences of one longer book from the public domain, following the sentence category order of a smaller book from the public domain, and replacing key terms with new words specified by the user.
+Though it currently presents a fairly nonsensical story, it does provide an interesting look at the structure of the works being used and often provides entertaining passages, if not chapters.

 To run this program:
 1. Download the java files.